Giuseppe Orefici

-Giuseppe Orefici (born 1946) is an Italian archaeologist noted for his studies of the Pre-Hispanic civilizations of the Nazca and Rapa Nui cultures.
+Giuseppe Orefici (1946 – 28 June 2025) was an Italian archaeologist noted for his studies of the Pre-Hispanic civilizations of the Nazca and Rapa Nui cultures.

-Biography
+Life and career

-Orefici has a degree in architecture.
-Since 1982 he has been Director of the Nasca Project and has conducted several investigations in Peru, Bolivia, Chile, Mexico, Cuba, and Nicaragua.
-He directed archaeological excavations in the ceremonial center of Cahuachi(Peru) since 1984, Pueblo Viejo near Nazca (1983–85), Tiwanaku, Bolivia from 2007 to 2014, and Easter Island (1991–93, 2001).
+Orefici had a degree in architecture.
+Beginning in 1982, he was Director of the Nasca Project and has conducted several investigations in Peru, Bolivia, Chile, Mexico, Cuba, and Nicaragua.
+He directed archaeological excavations in the ceremonial center of Cahuachi (Peru) from 1984, Pueblo Viejo near Nazca (1983–85), Tiwanaku, Bolivia from 2007 to 2014, and Easter Island (1991–93, 2001).

-He has published several books and articles on Nasca and Rapa Nui cultures and has curated numerous exhibitions on Pre-hispanic culture in the Americas and in Europe.
+He published several books and articles on Nasca and Rapa Nui cultures and curated numerous exhibitions on pre-Hispanic culture in the Americas and in Europe.
 The most important research, which continues, is the archaeological excavation and conservation of Cahuachi.

+Orefici died on 28 June 2025, at the age of 79.

-Current research
+Later research

-Orefici is Director of Centro de Estudio Arquelogicos Precolombinos, :es:Museo Arqueológico Antonini in Nazca, Peru and the Nasca Project.
-He is concentrating on the study of Nasca and Tiwanaku civilizations, with particular reference to architecture, and pre-Hispanic petroglyphs.
+Orefici was Director of Centro de Estudios Arqueológicos Precolombinos, :es:Museo Arqueológico Antonini in Nazca, Peru and the Nasca Project.
+He concentrated on the study of Nasca and Tiwanaku civilizations, with particular reference to architecture, and pre-Hispanic petroglyphs.